Scowt/oomwoo/README.md

 The project name "oomwoo" is a rotational ambigram - it reads the same flipped 180°, like the robot itself, roaming your floor in every direction.

 The project is sponsored by makerspet.com and remake.ai.
-We are reusing their open-source solutions as templates.
+We are reusing their open-source solutions.
 - If you'd rather skip the parts hunt, a kit (motors, PCB, brushes, gaskets, LiDAR) will be available at [makerspet.com](https://makerspet.com), from the same maker behind this project.
 The kit is a convenience, never a requirement. **Everything here stays open.**
 - When we get to apps, [remake.ai](https://remake.ai) will be providing its robot apps platform and app store.
 Using the app store will be entirely optional.
 The vacuum will **always support cloud-free, local operation for regular functionality out-of-the-box**.